takanory/slides/slides/20230812pyconkr/index.rst

 PyCon KR 2023 / 2023 Aug 12

 ..
-Thank you for wathing my talk.
+Thank you for coming to my talk.
-   I'm happy to be giving a talk at PyCon APAC.
+   I'm happy to be giving a talk at PyCon Korea.
    I'm Takanori Suzuki
-   Talk title is ...
+   Talk title is "Introduction to Structural Pattern Matching".

-.. 見てくれてありがとう。今日はこれについて話すよ的な

 Agenda
 ======
-* Motivation
+* Motivation / Goal
 * What's New
 * Syntax
 * Patterns